rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Check for common vulnerabilities and bypasses:
 	- Stored XSS or SSTI via reflected values such as name, email, etc.
 	- Check for IDOR if parameters includes identifiers such as IDs and username.
+- Test for Password Reset Poisoning with HTTP Header Injection.
+	- Add another `Host` or `X-Forwarded-Host` header.
 - Username/email enumeration via error message.
 - Uniqueness of forget password reset links/codes.
+	- Check which encryption/hashing algo is used for the tokens.
+	- Look for any signs of sequential tokens.
 - Validity and expiration time of reset links/codes.
 	- Request 2 reset links and use the older one.
-- If parameter includes email
+- If parameter includes email of account to reset password, check for carbon copy by using CRLF injection (i.e `email=victim@email.com%0a%0dcc:hacker@mail.com`).
 #### Change Credentials
 - Check for common vulnerabilities and bypasses:
 	- Stored XSS or SSTI via reflected values such as name, email, etc.